thoth-station/storages/README.rst

 The library does not provide any CLI, it is rather a low level library supporting other parts of Thoth.

-You can run prepared testsuite via the following command:
+You can run prepared test-suite via the following command:

 .. code-block:: console